Entropy-Conserving Scheme for Modeling Nonthermal Energies in Fluid Dynamics Simulations: Implementation of thermal and nonthermal energies

 \citet{Ryu.etal.1993} proposed an alternative method, where a modified entropy, $\rho S_i \equiv P_i/\rho^{\gamma_i-1}$, is followed as a separate variable instead of energy.
 The equations for $\rho S_i$ can be derived by combining Equations~(\ref{eq:eth})--(\ref{eq:eext}) with the continuity equation,

 which gives

 These equations are in the conservative form and thus can be solved with a numerical scheme that conserves $\rho\Sth$ and $\rho\Sext$ to machine precision.\footnote{In fact, as was pointed out by \citet{Ryu.etal.1993}, one can construct an arbitrary number of conservative quantities of the form $P^\alpha \rho^{1-\gamma \alpha}$ with $\alpha \in (-\infty, \infty)$.
 This can be easily checked by expanding the conservation equation for such a quantity and using Equations~(\ref{eq:eth}), (\ref{eq:eext}), and (\ref{eq:rho}).
-The entropy conservation form corresponds to $\alpha=1$.} Given that the gas density can also be conserved to machine precision, this means that we can get accurate estimates of the entropy of the thermal and nonthermal energy components, $\Sth$ and $\Sext$, using $\rho S$ and $\rho$ and computing the entropy fluxes, $S \rho \vect{u}$, consistently with the mass fluxes, $\rho \vect{u}$.
-Specifically, to compute the advection flux of entropy across a given cell interface, we interpolate the value of $S_i = P_i/\rho^{\gamma_i}$ (which can be thought of as a proxy for entropy per unit mass) at the upwind side of the interface using the same reconstruction scheme as for all other variables, and multiply it by the average mass flux from the solution of the Riemann problem \citep[][]{Springel.2010}.\footnote{We also tried using the ``raw'' value of $S_i$ from the upwind cell without reconstruction but found that using reconstructed values of $S_i$ better preserves sharp contact discontinuities in different pressure components.}
+The entropy conservation form corresponds to $\alpha=1$.
+Another special case of $\alpha=1/\gamma$, leading to a conserved variable $P^{1/\gamma}$, was explored by \citet{Kudoh.Hanawa.2016}.} Given that the gas density can also be conserved to machine precision, this means that we can get accurate estimates of the entropy of the thermal and nonthermal energy components, $\Sth$ and $\Sext$, using $\rho S$ and $\rho$ and computing the entropy fluxes, $S \rho \vect{u}$, consistently with the mass fluxes, $\rho \vect{u}$.

+Implementation-wise, we use the same advection scheme for entropy as for the energy-based scheme described above, with specific entropy being advected as a passive scalar.
+Specifically, to compute the advection flux of entropy across a given cell interface, we interpolate the value of $S_i = P_i/\rho^{\gamma_i}$ (which can be thought of as a proxy for entropy per unit mass) at the upwind side of the interface using the same reconstruction scheme as for all other variables and multiply it by the average mass flux from the solution of the Riemann problem \citep[][]{Springel.2010}.\footnote{We also tried using the ``raw'' value of $S_i$ from the upwind cell without reconstruction but found that using reconstructed values of $S_i$ better preserves sharp contact discontinuities in different pressure components.}